Angola Entry Requirements

 Embassy/Consulate

-Official immigration service for visa information and extensions
+Official immigration website: www.sme.ao for visa information and applications

 Special Situations